Search skillsforcare.org.uk

 • Personal assistant register

-A list of personal assistants that are available for work.
-They can also be used by individual employers who are looking to hire a personal assistant.
+This is a list of personal assistants that are available for work.
 Your local council or user led organisation might run a register.
-Find their details
+Find their details.

 • Word of mouth

-You may know someone who would be interested in being your personal assistant.
-Before you ask them, it is important to think about how an employer/employee relationship may affect your personal relationship.
+You may know someone who would be interested in being your personal assistant. (consider how an employer/employee relationship may affect your personal relationship)

 • Local shops or places you like to go